Acezorey/Acezorey.github.io/projects/city_weather_app.md

 ## Technical Details

-Developed using HTML, CSS, and made interactive with JavaScript, all vanilla without the use of frameworks.
-Makes use of the OpenWeatherMap API to retrieve the weather data of cities.
+Developed using HTML, CSS, and JavaScript.
+Makes use of the <a href="https://openweathermap.org/">OpenWeatherMap API</a> to retrieve the weather data of cities.
 Returns the current temperature, humidity, and wind speed of the specified city, all in metric units.

 ## Links